0xmachina/keepdrawing/README.md

 Planned features
 ================

-* Actually working
-* Ability to save and load maps
+* Ability to load maps
-* Draw rooms and delete areas
+* Delete areas
-* Add doors, stairs
 * Add points of interest, that is a tile that has a marker on it, upon approach will contain a longer description
 * Allow several levels